 The BRSA is authorized to increase the minimum capital adequacy ratio and the minimum consolidated capital adequacy ratio, to set different ratios for each bank and to revise the calculation and notification periods, but must consider each bank's internal systems as well as its asset and financial structures.
-Both the minimum total capital adequacy ratio and the minimum consolidated capital adequacy ratio for the Group as required by the BRSA is currently 8%.
+Both the minimum total capital adequacy ratio and the minimum consolidated capital adequacy ratio for the Group as required by the BRSA (as of the date of this Base

+Prospectus) is 8%.
 In addition, as a prudential requirement, the BRSA requires a target capital adequacy ratio that is 4% higher than the legal capital ratio of 8%.

-In order to implement the rules of the report entitled "A Global Regulatory Framework for More Resilient Banks and Banking Systems" published by the Basel Committee in December 2010 and revised in June 2011 (i.e., Basel III) into Turkish law, the 2013 Equity Regulation and amendments to the Regulation on the Measurement and Evaluation of the Capital Adequacy of Banks were published in the Official Gazette dated September 5, 2013 and numbered 28756 and entered into force on January 1, 2014.
-The 2013 Equity Regulation defines capital of a bank as the sum of: (a) principal capital (i.e., Tier I capital), which is composed of core capital and additional principal capital (i.e., additional Tier I capital) and (b) supplementary capital (i.e., Tier II capital) minus capital deductions.
-Pursuant to the Regulation on the Measurement and Evaluation of the Capital Adequacy of Banks (as so amended): (i) both the minimum core capital adequacy ratio and the minimum consolidated core capital adequacy ratio are 4.5% and (ii) both the minimum Tier I capital adequacy ratio and the minimum consolidated Tier I capital ratio are 6.0%.
+In order to implement the rules of the report entitled "A Global Regulatory Framework for More Resilient Banks and Banking Systems" published by the Basel Committee in December 2010 and revised in June 2011 (i.e., Basel III) into Turkish law, the 2013 Equity Regulation entered into force on January 1, 2014 and the 2015 Capital Adequacy Regulation entered into force on March 31, 2016.
+The 2013 Equity Regulation defines capital of a bank as the sum of: (a) principal capital (i.e., Tier I capital), which is composed of core capital (i.e., Common Equity Tier I Capital) and additional principal capital (i.e., additional Tier I capital) and (b) supplementary capital (i.e., Tier II capital) minus capital deductions.
+Pursuant to the 2015 Capital Adequacy Regulation: (i) both the unconsolidated and consolidated minimum core capital adequacy ratio are 4.5% and (ii) both the unconsolidated minimum Tier I capital adequacy ratio are 6.0%.